 Although not strictly a ‘law book’, this text is very good at equipping you with an understanding of how to argue and persuade people.
-As the legal profession requires these two qualities, this is an incredibly useful book to read.
+As the legal profession requires these and other qualities, this is an incredibly useful book to read.

 The art of persuasion (also known as rhetoric) will not only be of use in the profession but also when making written applications.
 If you can simplify your argument, make it easy to follow and be persuasive, you can guarantee yourself to impress those who come across thousands of applications.

 And there you have it.
 These have been the six law books to read over summer that can boost your employability.

 You’ve seen books offering different things – some offer an understanding of the profession and current debates whilst others provide you with the necessary skills employers will value.
 Give these a read and you will see a drastic difference in the quality of your applications.